-- PCV makers have three primary profit drivers manufacturing profit, sales commissions, and dealer services.
-Currently, PCV dealers make more on maintenance than on car sales. - BEVs have 80% fewer parts than PCVs.
-Thus, BEVs are significantly cheaper to maintain than PCVs.
+- PCV makers have three primary profit drivers manufacturing profit, sales commissions and mark-ups, and dealer services.
+Currently, PCV dealers make more on maintenance than on car sales.
+Some BEV competitors have eliminated commissions and dealer mark-ups. - Due to having significantly fewer parts, BEVs are significantly cheaper to maintain than PCVs.
 Battery recharging costs are significantly lower than gas/diesel costs.
-BEVs retain their resale values better than PCVs.
-Ultimately, the total cost of ownership (purchase price + fuel + maintenance - resale value) for BEVs will likely be comparable to that of PCVs. - Batteries are the most expensive component of an electric vehicle, but it is expected that battery costs will drop significantly in the next five years, to the point where a BEV's purchase price would be less than a PCV's.
-Futures contracts for lithium batteries were recently added to the commodities exchanges.
+Ultimately, the total cost of ownership (purchase price + fuel + maintenance - resale value) for BEVs will likely be comparable to that of PCVs. - As BEVs increase in popularity, trade-in values of PCVs will plummet.
+This has already been observed in the luxury performance car market.